vitorstabile/python-questions-answers/README.md

 203. What is URL routing in Flask?
 204. How do you use templates in Flask?
 205. What is Django's ORM?
-Data Manipulation
-206. How do you filter data in Pandas?
-207. What is the groupby() function in Pandas?
-208. How do you concatenate DataFrames in Pandas?
-209. What is data normalization?
-210. How do you pivot a DataFrame in Pandas?
-Advanced Python Concepts
-211. What is metaprogramming in Python?
-212. How do you create a metaclass in Python?
-213. What are decorators, and how do you implement them?
-214. What is the purpose of the __call__ method?
-215. How do you use property decorators in Python?
 System Design
 216. How do you design a RESTful API?
 217. What is microservices architecture?
 218. How do you handle versioning in APIs?
 219. What is the role of API gateways?
 220. How do you design for scalability in web applications?
 Scripting and Automation
 226. How do you create a command-line interface (CLI) in Python?
 227. What are some common use cases for Python scripting?